thewoz/OGL/README.md

 ---

-## 🆕 Version 4 Released
+## 🆕 Version 4.2 Released

-Version 4 of the library has been released.
+Version 4.2 of the library has been released.
 Among the highlights (along with other updates):

 - Updated and improved color management
 - Implemented thick line rendering
 - Implemented lighting for objects like cuboids, spheres, ellipses
+- Camera Management Improvements
+- Added a class for 3D plot axis rendering

 ---